-Figure X – Relayed Device Configuration Request Element
+Figure X5 – Relayed Device Configuration Request Element

 Relay Active: The Relay Active field is set to one to indicate that relaying is active.
 The Relay Active field is set to zero to indicate that relaying is not active.

 Device Address: The Device Address field contains the address of the devices that may become a relayed device.
 In case the element is sent to the intended relayed device, the field shall contain the address of the intended relay device.